hyc1984tw/SQL_DKT_TW_Datawarehouse_Reconstruction_project/README.md

 ### A.1 Central Datalake Data Collection on Redshift

 ### A.2 Data Transfer from Redshift to S3
-S3 is a relay station to store the tables from the global data lake and then transfer the tables to local datawarehouse for security purposes.
+S3 is a relay station to store the tables transferred from the global data lake and then transfer the tables to local GCP's datawarehouse.
+The relay station flow is made for data security purpose.

+The automatic data transfer in this stage is organised by Jeankin pipeline and thanks to Jeankin's cloking

 ### A.3 Data Transfer from S3 to Local datawarehouse on GCP